What is the virus that attacked Sen. Dianne Feinstein and Justin Bieber? - KESQ

 That weakness can cause difficulty with closing one eye, making facial expressions and eating, as food can fall out of the side of the weakened mouth.

 Treatment consists of steroids such as prednisone to reduce inflammation and pain medication.
-At time, antiviral medicines that help with the herpes family, such as acyclovir or valacyclovir may be prescribed.
+At times, antiviral medicines that help with the herpes family, such as acyclovir or valacyclovir may be prescribed.

 About 70% of people with Ramsay Hunt will regain complete or “almost complete” function of facial muscles, according to the Cleveland Clinic.
 Recovery time depends on the severity of the paralysis, and can take up to a year.